RalfJung/git-mirror/README.md

 Make sure you read the [security note](http://gitolite.com/gitolite/non-core.html#pushcode) concerning this configuration.

+Furthermore, uncomment the `repo-specific-hooks` line in the rc file or add it to the `ENABLE` list if it doesn't exist.

 Now add a file called `local/hooks/repo-specific/git-mirror` to your `gitolite-admin` repository, make it executable, and give it the following
 content: